learn-co-curriculum/cssi-6.4-gae-intro-to-templates/README.md

 #Google App Engine: Intro to Templates

-#Objectives:

-+ Understand and articulate the purpose of a template framework
-+ Reference python templating libraries such as jinja2 or django
-+ Understand why we use template variables in our views
-+ Understand how to use python tags and template variables to display dynamic information in views

-#Motivation
-The advantage of templates is that you put the bulk of your html in another file, which then looks like html.
-You cleanly separate the file full of code from the file full of rich text - Separation of Concern

-#Lesson: Template Introduction
-The template is the view of the MVC model.
+The **template** is the view of the MVC model.
 This is where our python is embedded into our HTML.
-HTML embedded in code is difficult to maintain.
-It's better to use a templating system, where the HTML is kept in a separate file with special syntax to indicate where the data from the application appears.

 There are many templating systems for Python: <a href="https://docs.djangoproject.com/en/dev/topics/templates/Django">Django</a>, and <a href="http://jinja.pocoo.org/docs/dev/Jinja2">Jinja</a> are just a few.
 You can use your template engine of choice by bundling it with your application code.

-**Code Along: Templating**
+Let's start with a simple page:

-+ Boilerplate code: Copy and save into helloworld.py
++ Boilerplate code: Copy and save into main.py

 ```python
 import webapp2 #webapp2 is a module that you import